 Fine curls and waves

-Of course your hair type is not the only contributing factor, for example your porosity and your city’s water qualities will also affect how often you wash your hair.
+Of course, your hair type is not the only contributing factor to how often you should wash your hair.
+For example, your porosity and your city’s water qualities will also affect what might be best.

-We realize that there is not one right answer when it comes to hair care – which can lead to some confusion.
-We constantly get questions on this topic, like this one from our reader posted this question in Curly Q&A.
+There is never one right answer when it comes to hair care – which can lead to some confusion.
+We constantly get questions on this topic, like this one from our reader posted this question in Curly Q&A:

-No, washing weekly is not necessary for everyone so that weekly standard is for persons who find it fits into their lifestyle.
-An easy guide is to follow these three rules.
+No, washing weekly is not necessary for everyone.
+That weekly standard is for people who find it fits into their lifestyle.
+Here are three easy rules to guide you towards a wash day decision.

 1. Wash when hair is dirty

 There is no need for a wash day schedule just because we are used to one.
 Wash your hair when it is dirty and that can be anywhere from 1-3 weeks for some, although for many two weeks are just fine when you have coily hair.
-We will share some guidelines on different hair types below.
 “Washing” means cleansing with a shampoo or cleansing conditioner, not just re-wetting hair and running conditioner through it.
 Many run conditioner through their hair just to refresh it and to keep it going until cleansing is necessary.
-Some months may require more washing (when you are working out more, swimming, etc.), so do not feel the need to stick to a wash schedule if it does not work for you.
+Some months may require more washing (when you are working out more, swimming, etc.”>, so do not feel the need to stick to a wash schedule if it does not work for you.

 2. Wash when you have buildup

 Buildup is not always dirt.
 Oftentimes it is product buildup.
-Just like you put hair in twists the day before wash day, I do something similar when I use silicones.
+Just like putting hair in twists the day before wash day, I do something similar when I use silicones.
 I know it will cause buildup by day two, so I do not use it until it is time for me to wash my hair.
-There is no way I am walking around with buildup for a week so I schedule certain hairstyles according to my wash schedule.
+I don’t want to walk around with buildup for a week so I schedule certain hairstyles according to my wash schedule.

 3. Experiment on washday schedules